 To say such a thing would be to say too little.
 Nearly every sentence is overpoweringly ugly and repellently clumsy.
 Not a single sentence–not one–is beautiful, defamiliarizing, or engaging.
 I am sorry to write this, but Infinite Jest is a joylessly, zestlessly, toxically written book and the poisonous fruit of academic bureaucracy.

 * * * * *

 A few valedictory words: It would be tasteless–raffish, even–to malign the literary estate of a recent suicide.
 Wallace was nothing if not intelligent, and his death is a real loss.
 Had he lived longer, he might have left us books that impress and delight.
-Let me advise the reader to avoid this plasticized piece of academic flotsam and pick up and at instead Brief Interviews with Hideous Men, his true gift to the afterlife and the afterdeath.
+Let me advise the reader to avoid this plasticized piece of academic flotsam and pick up and pick at instead Brief Interviews with Hideous Men, his one tolerable book, his true gift to the afterlife and the afterdeath.

 Dr. Joseph Suglia

 IF YOU ARE AT LEAST TWENTY-EIGHT (28) YEARS OF AGE, FEEL FREE TO CLICK BELOW TO READ MY NOVEL WATCH OUT: THE FINAL VERSION: